Qiu Miaojin: Biography

-Originally from Changhua County in western Taiwan, Qiu Miaojin attended the prestigious Taipei First Girls' High School and National Taiwan University, where she graduated with a major in psychology.
+Originally from Changhua County in western Taiwan, Qiu attended the prestigious Taipei First Girls' High School and National Taiwan University, where she graduated with a major in psychology.
 She worked as a counselor and later as a reporter at the weekly magazine The Journalist.
-In 1994 she moved to Paris, where she pursued graduate studies in clinical psychology and feminism at University of Paris VIII, studying with philosopher Hélène Cixous.
+In 1994, she moved to Paris where she pursued graduate studies in clinical psychology and feminism at University of Paris VIII, studying with philosopher Hélène Cixous.

-Her death was a suicide.
+Qiu died by suicide at age 26.
 Most accounts suggest that she stabbed herself with a kitchen knife.

 Writing

 Qiu Miaojin's writing is influenced by the non-narrative structures of avant-garde and experimental film as well as European and Japanese literary modernisms.
 Her novels contain camera angles and ekphrasis in response to European art cinema, including allusions to directors such as Andrei Tarkovsky, Theo Angelopoulos, Derek Jarman, and Jean-Luc Godard.
 During her time in Paris, Qiu directed a short film titled Ghost Carnival.
-Her works as a filmmaker are in the collection of the Museum of Modern Art, New York.
+In 2021 the original 16mm film was found in the Taiwan Film and Audiovisual Institute's archives and digitized.
+Currently, her works as a filmmaker are in the collection of the Museum of Modern Art, New York.

 Her best-known work is Notes of a Crocodile, for which she was posthumously awarded the China Times Literature Award in 1995.
 The main character's nickname, Lazi, is the direct source of a key slang term for "lesbian" in Chinese.
 Notes of a Crocodile was published in 1994, amid a Taiwanese media frenzy surrounding lesbians, including an incident in which a TV journalist secretly filmed patrons at a lesbian bar without their consent, resulting in some suicides, and the group suicide of two girls, rumored to have been lesbians, from the elite high school attended by several characters in the novel and by Qiu herself.
 Along with her final work before her death, Last Words from Montmartre, the novel has been widely described as "a cult classic."

 Last Words From Montmartre is an epistolary novel that comprises 20 letters that can be read in any order, drawing on the notion of musical indeterminacy.
 Its prose appears to "blur distinctions between personal confession and lyric aphorism" according to a review in Rain Taxi.
 Dated between 27 April 1995, and 17 June 1995, about a week before the author killed herself, the letters begin with the dedication: "For dead little Bunny, and Myself, soon dead."
 It has been described as a work of relational art and noted for the required presence of the reader, "a 'you' to narrate to" that is a signature of Qiu's works.

-In 2007, a two-volume set of Qiu's diaries was published posthumously.